-You Can Stay in the Stunning Tuscan Villa Where Hoda and Kathie Lee Toasted Today Anniversary
+Hoda Kotb and Kathie Lee Gifford Tuscany Vacation Villa

 RELATED: Inspired by the Royal Wedding?
 Here Are 6 Castles, Chateaus and Villas You Should Book ASAP

 On Monday, Kotb and Gifford visited with Chianti winemaker Alberto Albisetti at his estate outside Florence, which is available to book as a vacation rental.
-The 6-bedroom, 4,000+ sq. ft.
-Villa Poggio San Felice, which is set among olive groves and, of course, rows of grape vines, goes for $799 per night on VRBO.
+The 6-bedroom, 4,000+ sq. ft. villa, which is set among olive groves and, of course, rows of grape vines, goes for $799 per night on VRBO.

+On Tuesday, they visited another remarkable mansion on the edge of Florence: Villa Poggio San Felice.

+This second property has views of the city's famous domed cathedral, landscaped gardens lined with cypress trees and a traditionally appointed rooms for up to 10 guests.
+(You can fit 6 more in the villa's adjoining apartments for an extra charge.)
+It also comes with a significantly higher price tag on VRBO, $1,536 per night.

 The house also has a scandalous past.
 It was purchased by the wealthy Pazzi family in the 19th century, but they were exiled from Italy after it was discovered they had been plotting to assassinate Florence's ruling Medici family.
 These days, the 15th century building sees family affairs of a different sort, as it often hosts weddings and other celebrations.